CanalTP/ci-images/README.md

 Do not forget to install the runtime dependencies on which the [proj] artifacts depend.

 > For running `proj`, the following Debian packages are needed:
-> - 'clang' provides 'llvm-config', 'libclang.so' and 'stddef.h' needed for compiling 'proj-sys' (version 3.9 needed by proj-sys)
+> - 'clang' provides 'llvm-config', 'libclang.so' and 'stddef.h' needed for compiling 'proj-sys' (clang >=3.9 needed by proj-sys)
 > - 'pkg-config' needed by 'proj-sys' to find the installed version
 > - 'libtiff5' provides 'libtiff.so', needed for linking when 'proj-sys' is used
 > - 'libcurl3-nss' provides 'libcurl-nss.so', needed for linking when 'proj-sys' is used